-— The skate lies here, goes right here.
-It's got such a long blade.
+— The skate goes here, right here.
+It's got these long blades.
 The boot hangs here, and this thing has to go right here.
-You have to move it somehow, so that the blades are balanced, so that they are exactly parallel to one another.
+You have to move it somehow, so that the blades are balanced, and so that they are exactly parallel to one another.
 Without this they don't swing about.
-No, well, it's ok, it has to move along this thing here.
-It was all finished when was I was fourteen; I did it for five years.
-This thing goes here, like this.
-So.
-By the way, I remember now where the skate goes, how it's all done.
-So, here, this is all drawn back, then this thing is raised up, this thing here, then the blade has to be pressed, it's pressed down with these here.
-There's a special circle for ordinary skates, it rocks them, so that they don't knock.
-This thing is raised, it lies on the blade and they should balance themselves.
-And the same here.
-Then you take it away and they sharpen the skates.
-First you sharpen with a rough blade, then with "ilich," well, like zero sandpaper.
-Then you smear that "ilich," with oil, sharpen again, then you take off the burr with a bit of "ilich."
-Then you're ready to go.
-I mean, it's not possible on such blunt skates.
+Yeah that's right, it has to move along this thing here.
+This all stopped when I was fourteen.
+I did it for five years.
+These things go here, like this.
+And where does the skate go again?
+Let me try to remember how this works.
+Ah, OK.
+So this all here is drawn back, then these things are raised up, this thing here.
+Then the blade has to be secured, and that's done with these here.
+There's a special circle on ordinary sharpeners that moves them so that they don't knock together.
+This thing is raised, touches the blade, and then they balance themselves.
+And the same thing here.
+Then you take it away and the skates get sharpened.
+First it's done with a rough blade, then with "ilich" which is kind of like a fine sandpaper.
+The grain is really small.
+Then you smear that "ilich" with oil and sharpen again.
+Then you take off the rough edges with a bit of "ilich", and then you're ready to go.
+Because you can't skate with dull blades.